CalArcher/calarcher/README.md

 - 👨‍💻 &nbsp; Take a look at my [portfolio](https://calarcher.github.io/codearcher/)

-- ♟️ &nbsp; In my free time, you can find me **playing chess, doing LeetCode, or watching old Top Gear episodes**
+- ♟️ &nbsp; One of my favorite non-coding hobbies is playing Chess**

 - 📫 &nbsp; You can reach me by email at **thecodearcher@gmail.com**